Monday 2 September 2024

 The bike is allowed on most trains and buses folded and depending on guard, driver discretion and company policy full-size bikes are often allowed off-peak.

-No bike side stand is fitted but you can unlock, move and lock the handlebars to use those as a stand, the manual suggests.
+No bike side stand is fitted but you can unlock, move and lock the handlebars to use those as a stand, the manual suggests or have a side stand fitted as an extra.

 The removal of the rear wheel requires loosening the seat post clamp and moving it a little.
 Once I put the washer back on the hub and the one with the anti-rotation washers on each hub side of the shaft with the locators facing out to the frame, the pair of down tubes were extremely tight and scrapped aluminium when I moved them.
 The flats on the shaft are now horizontal but they were probably intended to be in line with the diagonal tubes to the seat post, which is also difficult to do and seems less than ideal.